-Glasshouse and field trial results to date have provided evidence of proof of concept for LXR® in the dicot plant species: canola, white clover and alfalfa.
+Glasshouse and field trial results to date have provided evidence of proof of concept for LXR® in the dicotyledonous species alfalfa, canola and white clover.
+Proof of concept in a monocotyledonous species has been demonstrated in wheat through extensive field trials of LXR® and BET technologies, conducted by the Department's Biosciences Research branch on behalf of Phytogene.

-Proof of concept in a monocot plant species has been a recent priority for Phytogene, particularly in wheat given the crop's strategic importance to Victoria.
-To this end, on behalf of Phytogene, the Department's Biosciences Research (with approval of the Office of the Gene Technology Regulator) completed an extensive field trial of LXR® and BET wheat in 2015.